-There is no better way to enjoy the tropical sunsets of Provo than from a privately chartered sailing sloop, and the retired rumrunner Atabeyra will give you a pirate's-eyed view of the island's deserted beaches, inlets and coves.
-Special "Glow Worm Sunset" tours by Sun Charters, held just after the full moon each month, capture the moment when luminescent marine worms perform a mating ritual that light up the waters (Happy Hour, snorkeling, and kid-friendly pirate-themed outings also are available).
-Swimming, shell hunting and beachcombing, capped off by a picnic lunch on deck, make for a perfect afternoon.
+There is no better way to enjoy the tropical sunsets of Provo than from a privately chartered sailing sloop, and the retired rumrunner Atabeyra will give you a pirate's-eyed view of the island's deserted beaches, inlets, and coves.
+Special "Glow Worm Sunset" tours by Sun Charters, held just after the full moon each month, capture the moment when luminescent marine worms perform a mating ritual that lights up the waters (Happy Hour, snorkeling, and kid-friendly pirate-themed outings also are available).
+Swimming, shell hunting, and beachcombing capped off by a picnic lunch on the deck, make for a perfect afternoon.

 Consistently ranked as one of the top golf communities in the Caribbean, Provo Golf & Country Club is an 18-hole, par 72 course set on lush fairways and convenient to all the islands resorts.
 Amenities include a full-service restaurant, pro shop and driving range.
 Upscale golf course residential units are also being developed along some of the fairways.
 For the little ones and non- pros, the Turks and Caicos Miniature Golf Club is located near the Conch Farm on Long Bay Road.